LED lamp: Sizes and bases

-Some models of LED lamps are compatible with dimmers as used for incandescent lamps (although dimmers for incandescent lighting are not suitable for LEDs).
+Some models of LED lamps are compatible with dimmers.
 LED lamps often have directional light characteristics.
-These lamps are more power-efficient than compact fluorescent lamps and offer lifespans of 30,000 or more hours, reduced if operated at a higher temperature than specified.
+The best of these lamps, as of 2022, are more power-efficient than compact fluorescent lamps and offer lifespans of 30,000 or more hours, reduced if operated at a higher temperature than specified.
 Incandescent lamps have a typical life of 1,000 hours, and compact fluorescents about 8,000 hours.
-The lamps maintain output light intensity well over their lifetimes.
-Energy Star specifications require the lamps to typically drop less than 10% after 6,000 or more hours of operation, and in the worst case not more than 15%.
+LED and fluorescent lamps both use phosphors, whose light output declines over their lifetimes.
+Energy Star specifications requires LED lamps to typically drop less than 10% after 6,000 or more hours of operation, and in the worst case not more than 15%.
 LED lamps are available with a variety of color properties.
 The purchase price is higher than most other lamps – although dropping – but the higher efficiency usually makes total cost of ownership (purchase price plus cost of electricity and changing bulbs) lower.

 Several companies offer LED lamps for general lighting purposes.
 The technology is improving rapidly and new energy-efficient consumer LED lamps are available.

 As of 2016, in the United States, LED lamps are close to being adopted as the mainstream light source because of the falling prices and because incandescent lamps are being phased out.
 In the U.S. the Energy Independence and Security Act of 2007 effectively bans the manufacturing and importing of most current incandescent lamps.
 LED lamps have decreased substantially in price, and many varieties are sold with subsidized prices from local utilities.
 However, in September 2019 the Trump administration rolled back requirements for new, energy-efficient light bulbs.
+The Biden administration finalized efficiency regulations in 2023 that require 45 lm/W lighting and will save consumers $3 billion per year in electricity costs.